-A few summers ago, I was helping my mom garden some of the beds in the back of her house when we stumbled upon something that looked too amazing to be true.
+A few summers ago, I was gardening with my mom in the back of her house when we stumbled upon something that looked too amazing to be true.
 A gorgeous Reishi mushroom was growing on the stump of a hemlock tree underneath the fence between her and her neighbor’s yard!

 You know, Reishi, the “king of herbs” in Chinese medicine?
 Scientifically known as Ganoderma and believed by ancient Taoists to be a core ingredient in the elixir of everlasting life?
 Yup, right there in my mom’s quaint little yard about 60 miles outside of New York City.